sapirev/se17b-hw4-learn-tdd-sapirev/README.md

 > **Note**: This tutorial is an intro to Testing with Mocha.
 It is a fork of [https://github.com/dwyl/**learn-mocha**](https://github.com/dwyl/learn-mocha) adapted as an excercise for a software [engineering course](https://github.com/jce-il/se-class/wiki).

 For students, follow these steps:
-- Fork your own copy of this toutorial (using the classroom invitation)
+- Using the classroom invitation, make your own copy of this toutorial
 - Clone localy (if working on a public machine make sure to ```git config``` your usename and email)
 - Follow this tutorial, while commiting your work right after every step.
 - In the commit messages use a prefix of "RED", "GREEN", or "REFACTOR" according to the step, e.g. "RED: a failing test for a missing module"